SamratDuttaOfficial/onymochat/README.md

 ##### For Linux

-Use the following command to install Python 3.9 on your linux system.
+Use the following command to install Python 3.9 on your Linux system.

 ```sh
 apt-get install python3.9